tonytvo/blog-generator/content/blog/who-the-a-method-hiring/index.md

 - **Critical Competencies for A Players**
   - *Efficiency*.
 Able to produce significant output with minimal wasted effort.
   - *Honesty/integrity*.
 Does not cut corners ethically.
 Earns trust and maintains confidences.
 Does what is right, not just what is politically expedient.
 Speaks plainly and truthfully.
-  - Organization and planning.
+  - *Organization and planning*.
 Plans, organizes, schedules, and budgets in an efficient, productive manner.
 Focuses on key priorities.
-  - Aggressiveness.
+  - *Aggressiveness*.
 Moves quickly and takes a forceful stand without being overly abrasive.
-  - Follow-through on commitments.
+  - *Follow-through on commitments*.
 Lives up to verbal and written agreements, regardless of personal cost.
-  - Intelligence.
-Learns quickly.
+  - *Intelligence.
+Learns quickly*.
 Demonstrates ability to quickly and proficiently understand and absorb new information.
-  - Analytical skills.
+  - *Analytical skills*.
 Able to structure and process qualitative or quantitative data and draw insightful conclusions from it.
 Exhibits a probing mind and achieves penetrating insights.
-  - Attention to detail.
+  - *Attention to detail*.
 Does not let important details slip through the cracks or derail a project.
-  - Persistence.
+  - *Persistence*.
 Demonstrates tenacity and willingness to go the distance to get something done.
-  - Proactivity.
+  - *Proactivity*.
 Acts without being told what to do.
 Brings new ideas to the company.
-  - Ability to hire A Players (for managers).
+  - *Ability to hire A Players (for managers)*.
 Sources, selects, and sells A Players to join a company.
-  - Ability to develop people (for managers).
+  - *Ability to develop people (for managers)*.
 Coaches people in their current roles to improve performance, and prepare them for future roles.
-  - Flexibility/adaptability.
+  - *Flexibility/adaptability*.
 Adjusts quickly to changing priorities and conditions.
 Copes effectively with complexity and change.
-  - Calm under pressure.
+  - *Calm under pressure*.
 Maintains stable performance when under heavy pressure or stress.
-  - Strategic thinking/ visioning.
+  - *Strategic thinking/visioning*.
 Able to see and communicate the big picture in an inspiring way.
 Determines opportunities and threats through comprehensive analysis of current and future trends.
-  - Creativity/innovation.
+  - *Creativity/innovation*.
 Generates new and innovative approaches to problems.
-  - Enthusiasm.
+  - *Enthusiasm*.
 Exhibits passion and excitement over work.
 Has a can-do attitude.
-  - Work ethic.
+  - *Work ethic*.
 Possesses a strong willingness to work hard and sometimes long hours to get the job done.
 Has a track record of working hard.
-  - High standards.
+  - *High standards*.
 Expects personal performance and team performance to be nothing short of the best.
-  - Listening skills.
+  - *Listening skills*.
 Lets others speak and seeks to understand their viewpoints.
-  - Openness to criticism and ideas.
+  - *Openness to criticism and ideas*.
 Often solicits feedback and reacts calmly to criticism or negative feedback.
-  - Communication.
+  - *Communication*.
 Speaks and writes clearly and articulately without being overly verbose or talkative.
 Maintains this standard in all forms of written communication, including e-mail.
-  - Teamwork.
+  - *Teamwork*.
 Reaches out to peers and cooperates with supervisors to establish an overall collaborative working relationship.
-  - Persuasion.
+  - *Persuasion*.
 Able to convince others to pursue a course of action.

 - **Cultural Competencies: Ensuring Organizational Fit**
   - Competencies work at two levels.
 They define the skills and behaviors required for a job, and they reflect the broader demands of your organizational culture.
 Job competencies are generally easier to list, but cultural fit is just as important.